sameer182/vanilla-node.js/README.md

 # vanilla-node.js

-This the pure node.js application, with no frameworks and libraries.
+This is the pure node.js application, with no frameworks and libraries.